 Many classics courses include research projects.
 Some examples: In art courses, students visit museums and write papers about ancient sculptures or vases that they have examined in person.
 In a course on Athenian democracy, a student investigated why the Athenians required slaves to be tortured before their evidence was allowed in court.
 In a New Testament Greek course, one student wrote about divine epiphanies in Acts and Vergil, and another investigated Roman troops in the province of Judaea.

-In addition, all senior majors take our capstone course, CLA 480, in which each student picks a topic to research.
-Recent seniors have explored the identification of a limestone head found at Athienou, the representation of Sappho in Attic vase painting, the comparisons at the end of Plutarch’s paired lives, grafting in Vergil, and Lucius Quinctius Cincinnatus and George Washington.
+All senior majors take our capstone course, CLA 480, in which each student picks a topic to research.
+Recent seniors have explored such topics as the identification of a limestone head found at Athienou, the representation of Sappho in Attic vase painting, the comparisons at the end of Plutarch’s paired lives, grafting in Vergil, the bodies of the Vestal Virgins, and George Washington vis-à-vis Lucius Quinctius Cincinnatus.

 Our top-performing students have the chance to write honors theses.
 An honors thesis typically grows out of an independent study or a CLA 480 paper and involves another semester of research and writing.

 Students have multiple options for summer research.
 Perhaps the most common for our majors is to go on an archaeological dig.
-Recent students have worked at Salapia in southern Italy and the Athenian Agora in Greece.
-More than 80 Davidson students have earned a course credit through Prof. Toumazou’s field school at Athienou, Cyprus, and we hope to start sending students with Prof. Truetzel to Morgantina, Sicily.
 Davidson’s Dean Rusk travel grants support student research and experiential learning abroad.

-Another good source is the Abernethy Endowment, which supports students who wish to pursue independent research and cross-cultural study in the humanities or social sciences, either in the United States or abroad.
+Another good source of funding is the Abernethy Endowment, which supports students who wish to pursue independent research and cross-cultural study in the humanities or social sciences, either in the United States or abroad.